biacamille/AutoWriteText_/README.md

 #AutoWriteText_

-- text
-- index
-- show text based on index
+- Creates automatic text on your computer screen.
-- increment index